Love writing? Become a QS Student Ambassador and share your business school experiences with students around the world

 Am I eligible?

-In order to be accepted as a QS Student Ambassador, you must be studying at a business school, either within your own country or abroad.
+In order to be accepted as a QS Student Writer, you must be studying at a business school, either within your own country or abroad.
 You will be asked to provide proof of academic enrolment, ideally by using a university email address.

 NOTE: Payment will be handled via PayPal only.
 If you have no access to PayPal in your country, we will be unable to pay you for your article.